 4VAC50-20-130.
-Existing impounding Grandfathering of certain impounding structures constructed prior to July 1, 1982.
+Existing impounding Extension of Existing Operation and Maintenance Certificates Grandfathering of certain impounding structures constructed prior to July 1, 1982.

 A. High hazard dams that possess a valid operation and maintenance certificate and are less than 40 feet in size and have a required SDF of less than a PMF shall not be required to upgrade to a full PMF until such time as the impounding structure requires other alteration related to the integrity of the structure.